Pati Patni Aur Tawaif: Plot

-Vijay Saxena a well-known actor-director lives with his wife, Shanti, and a child.
+Vijay Saxena, a well-known actor-director, lives with his wife, Shanti, and a child.
 When his movie actress walks out of his movie, Vijay is introduced to a prostitute named Gauri.
-Problems arise when Vijay ends up in relationship with Gauri.
+Problems arise when Vijay ends up in a relationship with Gauri.

 Soundtrack

 Laxmikant–Pyarelal was the music director of the movie and composed tunes for the songs.
 All lyrics were written by Anand Bakshi except for Mujhe Log Kehte Hain Kadmon Ki Dhool was co-written with Pyarelal Shrivasta.